Current Vacancies

 Support Staff

-Mid and West Wales Fire and Rescue Service is seeking applications from individuals for a permanent and temporary Community Safety Practitioner within the Community Safety Department.
+Mid and West Wales Fire and Rescue Service is seeking applications from individuals for the role of part time Division Clerical Assistant within Western Division based at Haverfordwest Station.

 The Role